exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-5.md

 Today we are going to bring the theory down to earth, because admittedly, big numbers are very bland, and in this guide, you have to listen to me, because this world needs saving from meaningless dopamine-inducing divergence.

 In this lesson, we will learn about a way to look at the theory's balance, so that we can fix its divergence.
-Then, we will continue by implementing a new term that utilises the theory's storage, called the internal state.
+Then, we will continue by implementing a new term that utilizes the theory's storage, called the internal state.

 ## A new framework

-When it comes to balancing, there is a rudimentary yet suprising way of balancing devised by me, which has yet to be talked about within these circles.
+When it comes to balancing, there is a rudimentary yet surprising way of balancing devised by me, which has yet to be talked about within these circles.
 That is, viewing each term as a contribution to the total income 'power'.
 Let me introduce the concept:

 Your tau is represented by 100%, a goal to be beaten.
 Within a publication, your terms and publication multiplier combine together to try to get past this goal, within finite time.
 The stronger they are, the less time it takes to reach your previous high score.
 So disregarding the initial cost of upgrades and that finite time, we can represent the theory's total power as the **sum of each term's power**, expressed logarithmically (remember this).
 The total power is usually a number close to 1, or 100%, where the theory does not decay.
 The lower it is from 100%, the faster it decays, e.g. 90% decays faster than 95%; while it always diverges with a total power greater than 100%.